Spider4956/Golden-Inferno/Chapters/Chapter 6.md

 “Around a week.”

 “What’s even in that bag?”
 Bianca asked as they walked with Zenon carrying Winston over one shoulder.

 “Oh, this?”
 Zenon paused and pulled it over his neck with one hand before handing it to Bianca, “A gift for you.”
-She would open it to see arrow tips made out of Gallion, “Spent some time raiding the area after we were finished.
+She opened it to see arrow tips made out of Gallion, “Spent some time raiding the area after we were finished.
 Figured these would be quite useful for you.”
 He nodded as they continued their journey.

 “Er, thanks.”
 She muttered, not really sure what to say before giving Zenon a light punch on the shoulder, “I guess I was really out of it huh.”
 Zenon gave a light nod as he focused on the path ahead.